jwfuller/atlas/docs/running.rst

 ---------------------

 * Every 5 minutes
-    * Available instances check - Maintains 5 ``available`` instances
+    * Provisioned instances check - Maintains 5 instances that can be allocated to Sites.
-    * Delete stuck 'pending' instances - Cleans up instances that fail to provision correctly.
+    * Delete failed provisions - Cleans up instances that fail to provision correctly.
 * Every 60 minutes
-    * Cron - 'launched' instances
+    * Cron - ``active: true`` instances
     * Remove orphan statistics - Remove statistics items that do not have a corelating instance record.
 * Every 2 hours
     * Cron - instances with the ``cu_classes_bundle``
     * Take down old installed instances - On non-production environments, remove isntalled instances that are more than 35 days old.
 * Every 3 hours
-    * Cron - 'installed' instances
+    * Cron - ``active: false`` instances
 * Every 24 hours
-    * Replace available instances - Serves as routine integration testing.
+    * Replace provisioned instances - Serves as routine integration testing.
     * Verify statistics updating - Verify that active statistics items have been updated in the last 36 hours.

 Code